 Company News Preview

-The focus on Tuesday will continue to be on the US jobs market and the country's central bank.
+The focus on Tuesday will be on the release of services sector data in the States and the UK.

 The focus at the end of the week will be firmly on the monthly US payrolls report for October, with investors keen for additional information regarding how well hiring is holding up in the States.

 Financial markets on Thursday will be digesting the decision taken overnight by the US central bank to cut interest rates again, even while signalling a possible pause in its policy easing, in what some analysts described as a 'hawkish ease'.

 The market spotlight on Wednesday will continue to be very much on Brexit, with investors keen to find out what Parliament voted the night before regarding the timing of the upcoming general elections.

 The focus on Tuesday will be on a vote in Parliament on whether to hold fresh general elections on 9 December.

 Financial markets' focus at the end of the week will revert to all things Brexit as the European Union announces whether or not it has accepted Parliament's request for another extension to the Brexit deadline to 31 January or only a shorter one.

 The focus on Thursday will likely shift away from Brexit and the UK towards the other side of the Channel.